 top of page

-As spring 2025 settled in across the United States, the usual sense of renewal was shattered by a series of devastating storms that swept through the South and Midwest.
-Over a matter of days, torrential rains, catastrophic flooding, and violent tornadoes carved a path of destruction, leaving communities reeling from the damage—and the heartbreak.
+As spring 2025 settled in across the United States, the usual sense of renewal was shattered by a series of devastating storms.
+These storms swept through the South and Midwest.
+Over a matter of days, torrential rains, catastrophic flooding, and violent tornadoes carved a path of destruction.
+Communities were left reeling from the damage—and the heartbreak.

-From Arkansas to West Virginia, from Missouri to Tennessee, this deadly weather system delivered more than just turbulent skies—it brought tragic loss of life, disrupted infrastructure, and raised important questions about preparedness, climate patterns, and emergency response in an era of increasingly extreme weather.
+From Arkansas to West Virginia, this weather system brought a tragic loss of life, disrupted infrastructure, and raised questions about preparedness, climate patterns, and emergency response in an era of increasingly extreme weather.

 Let’s dive into what happened, where the damage hit hardest, and what this means for the future.